 I’ve visited Lisbon three times now – it’s safe to say I’ve fallen head over heels for its chilled out atmosphere with a cool city edge; in fact, I even got engaged there!

-After much deliberation, I’ve managed to condense an unforgettable few days in to this – my guide to the perfect 48 hour mini-break in Lisbon (which includes lunch cooked by a top chef, a private yacht, a rooftop swimming pool – and a tipsy tuk tuk tour of the city to boot)!
+After much deliberation, I’ve managed to condense an unforgettable few days in to this guide to the perfect 48 hour mini-break in Lisbon – which includes lunch cooked by a top chef, a private yacht, a rooftop swimming pool – and a tipsy tuk-tuk tour of the city, too.

 Whilst the original fish, fruit and vegetable market stalls of Mercado da Ribeira still exist on one side of this huge 19th century building, the rest of the space is now home to Time Out’s first permanent foodie venture – a total of 35 kiosks, all styled with the same upmarket-looking black and white signage, lining the edges of what is essentially a huge dining hall.

 Most kiosks specialise in regional dishes and treats, including plates of sheep’s cheese and ham, char-grilled octopus salads, grilled sardines and of course, those delicious pastries, Pastel de Nata.

 Five of Lisbon’s top chefs also have kitchens here, offering clever twists on Portuguese classics.
 I sampled a fresh sardine salad dish from Henrique Sa Pessoa – one of Lisbon’s most high-profile chefs.
 Safe to say, it was flippin’ delicious.

 The great thing about this place is that every person in your group (however small or large) could theoretically order from a different chef – or, you could mix it up for each course.
 Get your orders in for a large glass of wine, then perch at the high wooden stools & benches and while away an afternoon sampling Portugal’s finest foodie delights.